Batman: Knightfall: Influence and legacy

 DC Comics published "Knightfall" around the same time as "The Death of Superman" storyline.
 "Knightfall" started almost immediately after the "Funeral For a Friend" storyline in the Superman books.
 During the breakout at Arkham Asylum, Batman and Robin both wear a black arm band with the S-shield engraved on it.
 The two stories involved DC Comics's most prominent characters.
 Similar stories followed for Green Lantern, Wonder Woman, Aquaman, and Green Arrow, with Green Lantern Hal Jordan being driven insane and replaced with Kyle Rayner, a new Wonder Woman being appointed by Hippolyta, Aquaman losing his hand, and Green Arrow dying in a plane crash as his long-lost son took over the role.

 In the opening of the novelisation, KnightFall, Dennis O'Neil said that part of the reason "Knightfall" was written was due to the recent popularity of more "ruthless" heroes such as the Terminator and James Bond in films, as editors were starting to wonder if readers would prefer a Batman who was willing to kill his opponents.

 During DC vs. Marvel, Bane attempts to break Captain America's back in a fight in a similar maneuver, but is caught off-guard when Captain America's shield returns to its owner to strike Bane in the back of the head and knock him out.

 In the climax to Year One of Injustice: Gods Among Us, Superman confronts Batman in the Batcave as Batman is downloading the formula to a pill that can grant the user superhuman strength and durability, stolen from the Fortress of Solitude.
 While Superman does not want to kill Batman, he chooses to paralyze him by breaking his back in a similar fashion to Bane (albeit by standing on Batman's back instead of slamming him over his knee as Bane did).
 This puts Batman out of commission for much of Year Two as he heals.

+In the crossover miniseries DC x Sonic the Hedgehog: Metal Legion, Doctor Eggman creates Metal Legion member Metal Knightfall to fight Batman-suited Shadow the Hedgehog, while ordering it to "break him under its knee", which is a reference to Bane having done the same to Batman.